-Ellis County is home to numerous festivals throughout the summer months and into the fall, beginning in June and extending through October.
+Ellis County is home to numerous festivals throughout the summer months and into the fall.
 From Riverfest to Oktoberfest, Ellis County residents can find a way to stay busy and entertained.

 The first festival is Riverfest in Ellis.
 The event is hosted by the Ellis Chamber of Commerce on the second weekend of June each year.